Supporting Mountain Communities Through Recreation

 Executing the plan takes buy-in from local leadership and the collaborative work of seeking citizen input throughout the planning process.
 The concept will provide public access to trails right from town for all ages and abilities.
 We provide presentations to local federal, city and county stakeholders and citizens to get them engaged in project planning, implementation and the ongoing maintenance and stewardship.

-View our Working Landscape Presentation that explains our current state and why we believe trails will revitalize our disadvantaged communities.
+View our Connected Communities Presentation that explains our current state and why we believe trails will revitalize our disadvantaged communities.

 Please join us in the exciting work of developing sustainable recreation pathways through the beautiful forests between the towns of the Lost Sierra!